-Communication is a key aspect of our human connection with others.
+Communication can be a key aspect of our human connection with others.
 It's not far-fetched to say that our relationship with our business partners and associates, our employees and colleagues, and those in our social network is shaped by our conversations with them.

-These conversations define the quality of our relationships.
-If our conversations are authentic and meaningful, the relationships have a sterling quality.
-If, on the other hand, they are superficial and lack authenticity, the quality of those relationships are diminished – and can even be worthless.
+Our relationships with others can have a sterling quality if we have authentic conversations.
+If, on the other hand, our conversations are superficial and lack authenticity, the quality of those relationships may be diminished – and can even be worthless.

-Though communication is key to successful business relationships, many leaders don't make communication a high priority, most often citing a lack of time as the primary reason.
+Though communication can be critical to successful business relationships, many leaders don't prioritize communication, often citing a lack of time as the primary reason.

-If you want to raise the level of the conversation – to have a meaningful encounter with your business associates—even when you only have 10 minutes, try these nine tips:
+If you want to raise the level of the conversation – to have a meaningful encounter with your business associates and employees – even when you only have 10 minutes, try these nine tips:

-Human moments occur when you're face to face with someone.
-This is particularly crucial when you're leading a group.
+Human moments occur when you're face-to-face with someone.
+This can be particularly crucial when you're leading a group.
 You can't lead people without talking to them.
-Yet many leaders are often camped on email or spending their time behind their desk, buried in spreadsheets, or expecting employees to wrap their hearts around team goals after viewing a PowerPoint presentation.
+Yet many leaders can often be camped on email or spending their time behind their desks, buried in spreadsheets, or expecting employees to wrap their hearts around team goals after viewing a presentation.

-Try dropping by someone's office and grabbing a chair for a few minutes, or stopping for a few moments by someone's cubicle.
-Ask about people's lives, their family and their pursuits outside the office.
-It only takes a few minutes, but the bridges you build over time will be there to stay.
+Try dropping by someone's office and grabbing a chair for a few minutes or stopping for a few moments by someone's cubicle.
+Consider having an authentic conversation by genuinely asking about people's lives, family, and pursuits outside the office.
+It may only take a few minutes, but the bridges you build over time will be there to stay.